Summer Program for Juniors (TASP) | General Information

 We believe so strongly in the value of the TASP experience that we cover all of the program costs—tuition, books, room and board, and field trips—in order to eliminate all financial barriers for you to participate.
 If you need, we can help pay for all or part of your travel costs to and from the program.
 We recognize that you may be expected to work a job, take care of younger siblings, and shoulder all sorts of other responsibilities over the summer to help your family: we can cover these expenses, too.
 Thanks to the Jack Kent Cooke Foundation, we have more funding than ever before to make attending TASP financially possible for everyone.
 We want the brightest minds at TASP and we won't let finances be a barrier for you this summer.

-Funding support for the Telluride Association's Summer Programs was provided by the Jack Kent Cooke Foundation (www.jkcf.org).
+Funding support for the Telluride Association's Summer Programs is provided by the Jack Kent Cooke Foundation (www.jkcf.org).